MARKANTONY04/project_4/README.md

 practice to help spot bugs as they appeared on a real website and not just a developer environment.
 Overall, the deployment of this website was a smooth experience, with no issues flagging up as a result.

+### 6. Credits

+Firstly, I would like to thank my mentor for helping me with ideas for projects and good software development on this course.

+I would also like to thank the free technologies that I have been able to use for this project, I will once again mention Bootstrap, GitHub, Visual Studio Code, Chat GPT and Slack for all of these tools that have helped made coding this project possible.

+I would also like to mention that I used the README.md from my last project with Code institute as a template for this README.md.
+Like all good software developers,it's good to reuse code (and other things) when appropriate to do so to save time, allowing me to direct my attention elsewhere.

+I would like to thank W3 as I learned some of the CSS I used for this project, underline text in particular.

+Last, and certainly not least I would like to once again thank Code Institute.
+I havelearned backend end software/web development with Django in a matter of weeks thank to them and would not have been able to create this project without them.
+Furthermore, the walkthrough projects (Boutique Ado inspired this project’s base template as you can probably see) throughout this module culminating in this project have been particularly useful.
+I would not be here without the teaching I have received from Code institute, and hope this project shows the skills I have learned,and now have been able to implement.

+Also I’d again like to thank chat GPT who helped me create some templates noted and to rewrite some views in the bag and checkout app to fix bugs.